-Primary reading books
+Primary school reading books

-Primary school children improve their reading skills by progressively reading more and more challenging texts.
-At each level, children encounter more complexity in one way or another.
+As levels progress, children encounter more complexity in one way or another.
 This might be more text for every picture, smaller text, bigger words, longer multi-clause sentences, longer stories, more complex sentence structures and increasingly difficult nouns, verb and adjectives.
 There are many variables!

 If children are reading often and pushing their abilities, with the right support, they will improve their skills.
-This is why the “guided” part of guided reading is so important in the early stages and it’s no surprise that children who spend more time reading at home with their parents tend to have higher IQs as well as reading ability.
+This is why the “guided” part of guided reading is so important in the early stages and it’s no surprise that children who spend more time reading with their parents tend to have higher IQs as well as reading ability.
 So it begs the question, should we rely so heavily on the colour-coded, levelled reading books we’re all so used to?
 Could our children be learning more from books with more meaning than books designed to help them read better?

 The best primary reading books: what to look for